 Anyone who has installed Ethernet cabling has likely had to remove older runs, especially if you do it for a living.
 The short answer to the question, “When should I replace Ethernet cable?” is: When the old cable will no longer perform the function required of it.

 A simple answer?
-Sure, but there are core reasons why a replacement should occur.
+Sure, but there are core reasons why an Ethernet cable replacement should occur.
 Here are the most likely suspects:

 - The Ethernet cable has become physically damaged and it has failed, common in outdoor installations

 - The Ethernet cable is not of modern specification to support current network equipment speeds

 - A network equipment upgrade will soon take place and the existing cable will not support the higher bandwidth

 - A move from Ethernet over copper cable to Ethernet over fiber optic cable is in process

 Taking the possibilities above, does it mean ALL of the existing cabling should be removed?
 Not necessarily, but it might make sense.
 Here are the scenarios when complete cable change-over should occur: